bboxy/bitfire/readme.txt

 Zeropage usage
 --------------

-The loader needs a single byte in zeropage (default $04) the packer needs another 5 bytes ($05 - $09).
+The loader needs 6 bytes in zeropage, the packer needs another 5 bytes.
 The values can be changed in the source accordingly, but they have been placed where they are for a good reason:
-$02/$03 can then be used by music and thus all zeropage from $0a upwards can be used, even if there's code inside the zeropage it can easily grow and even reach into the stack without the need to take care of the addresses being used by bitfire.
+$02/$03 can then be used by music and thus all zeropage from $0e upwards can be used, even if there's code inside the zeropage it can easily grow and even reach into the stack without the need to take care of the addresses being used by bitfire.
+When the loader and depacker is idle, you can use the whole zeropage and leaving any garbage there.
+However address $00 is used to hide a magic value #$37 there that is read by the loader with teh lax-opcode.
+Usually we do not make use of $00 as it is the DDR of the processor's port for bank switching. $37 is a totally sabe value there and is of no harm.
+Better leave it as is, unless you really know better.

 Bank switching
 --------------